kupl-sstf/dd-pointerAnalyzer/README.md

 ```
 ci, 2obj, 1callH+SL, graphick.
 ```
-ci and 2obj correspond to the conventional context insensitive and 2-object-sensitive analysis.
+ci and 2obj correspond to the conventional context insensitive and 2-object-sensitive analysis, respectively.
 [1callH+SL](https://dl.acm.org/doi/abs/10.1145/3498720) and [graphick](https://dl.acm.org/doi/10.1145/3428247) correspond to our data-driven analysis heuristics.

-<pgm.jar> corresponds to the .jar file to be analzed and <Main> corresponds to the main (entry) method.
-For example, the following command analyzes the program luindex.jar with our data-driven analysis strategy 1callH+SL where the main method of the program is dacapo.luindex.Main:
+<pgm.jar> corresponds to the .jar file to be analzed and <Main> corresponds to the main (entry) class.
+For example, the following command analyzes the program luindex.jar with our data-driven analysis strategy 1callH+SL where the main class of the program is dacapo.luindex.Main:
 ```
 $ ./run.py 1callH+SL -main dacapo.luindex.Main example_pgms/luindex.jar
 ```